 “I am always genki, Mack san.”
 Takahashi lowered his eyes and shuffled his feet.
 A small cloud of dirt covered his boots.
 He pulled his canteen’s strap tight against his shirt, tapped his rifle butt, and straightened.
 “Always genki.
 As you say, ‘enerzetic.’”
 Takahashi frowned.
 “But I have bad news.
 I will be transferred.
 Today I leave this place.”

 “I see.”
 Petty Officer Harry Mack also frowned.
 “Why?”

 “I work now at the War Language Institute.
 I will work there until the end of the war.”

-Harry looked at the sky, then to Takahashi.
-He put his hand to his lips, then sucked in a deep breath.
+Harry looked at the sky, then at Takahashi.
+He put his hand to his lips and sucked in a deep breath.

 “You are welcome, Mack san.”
 Takahashi put his hands in his pockets.
 “I must go.”

-“Now.
-Ima” Takahashi smiled.
+“Now.”
+Takahashi’s eyes narrowed with urgency.
 “Please visit Barracks Eight.
 Look for the wooden support on the northeast corner.
-I hollowed it out on the shadow side, the side under barrack.
-Nobody will see it for a while, but you must go tonight because I do not know how it long it will stay unfound.
+I hollowed it out on the shadow side, the side under the barrack.
+Nobody will see it for a while, but you must go tonight because I do not know how long it will stay unfound.
 Be fast.”

 “Why?
 What is there?

 Takahashi bowed, spun around, and walked briskly toward the camp's entrance.